rdunlop/codeclimate_circle_ci_coverage/README.md

 This gem does that "additional work" by performing the following:
 - After all of the CI nodes are complete, it copies the SimpleCov file from each node of CI onto the first node.
 - It then uses SimpleCov to merge the results together into a single result file
-- It then provides that file to `ruby-test-reporter` as a single payload
+- It then provides that file to `codeclimate-test-reporter` as a single payload

 ## Installation